bjornthiberg/DD2482-executable-tutorial/flox/step5/step5.md

 `which jq`

-Now we can use jq as a JSON processor to better consume our API data:
+Now we can use jq as a JSON processor to better consume our **SPOONful** of API data:

 `curl http://127.0.0.1:3000/api | jq`